History of science and technology in Japan: Batteries

 The world's first dry-battery was invented during the Meiji Era.
 The inventor was Yai Sakizou.
-Unfortunately, the company Yai founded no longer exists.
+The company Yai founded no longer exists.
 An award was granted for a dry cell battery by Yai at the 1903 Fifth National Industrial Exhibition (第5回内国勧業博覧会) in Osaka, Japan.
 It seems that his award was given in recognition of the fact that his battery was already being exported to foreign countries.